 TrueBlue (NYSE: TBI), another company in the $29 billion demand labor sector like Labor SMART, has both sales growth and earnings-per-share growth in the double digits on a quarterly basis, which are very bullish indicators, especially for such a thriving sector.

 Value investors, too, have much to select from in the staffing industry.

-Companies selling at a substantial discount to sales include Compass Diverse Holdings, Labor SMART, and Kelly Services (NASDAQ: KELYA).
-Kelly Services is also selling at a discount to book value as is Cross Country Health Care (NASDAQ: CCRN).
+Companies selling at a substantial discount to sales include Compass Diversified Holdings, Labor SMART, and Kelly Services (NASDAQ: KELYA).
+Kelly Services is also selling at a discount to book value as is Cross Country Healthcare (NASDAQ: CCRN).

 Firms that have revenues higher than their market capitalization rates are especially appealing to value investors.
 When that happens, it signals to investors that the market has not fully valued the revenue growth and potential of the company.
 At present, Labor SMART is the most appealing stock in the sector based on that proven measure.

 Many firms in the group have established lucrative niche practices.
-Robert Half International does very welling in the accounting and legal practices.
-For Cross Country Health Care, it is services in the medical professions such as nurses and physicians.
+Robert Half International does very well in the accounting and legal practices.
+For Cross Country Healthcare, it is in services in the medical field that include nurses and physicians.
 The “Kelly Girl” will always be associated with Kelly Services.

 Potential for the Future

 No matter what happens with the American economy, the staffing sector will continue to perform well.